xorbh/aapl-docs/docs/operations/AA-ISMS-1 -  ISMS Manual.docx.md

 All employees and stakeholders of  AAPL shall adhere to the following:

-Develop and implement measurable policies and processes while considering the protection of the organization’s information assets , information processes  from all threats both internal and external.
+- Develop and implement measurable policies and processes while considering the protection of the organization's information assets , information processes  from all threats both internal and external.

-Continually improve the Information Security Management System through the establishment and regular review of measurable security objectives at relevant functions and levels of the organization.
+- Continually improve the Information Security Management System through the establishment and regular review of measurable security objectives at relevant functions and levels of the organization.

-Information security policy available in AA/ISMS/3 as documented information.
+- Information security policy available in AA/ISMS/3 as documented information.

-Information security policy and objectives communicated within the organization
+- Information security policy and objectives communicated within the organization

-Communicate all pertinent security policies to Customers, Employees and other interested parties as applicable.
+- Communicate all pertinent security policies to Customers, Employees and other interested parties as applicable.
-All policies related to information security should be reviewed and  approved by the management.
+- All policies related to information security should be reviewed and  approved by the management.

-The review of policies shall be done through the MRM process and when the changes received
+- The review of policies shall be done through the MRM process and when the changes received

 **5.3 Organizational roles responsibilities and authorities**